khueue/crisp/README.md

 An example goal can be anything (that is supposed to succeed), but Crisp provides the following syntactic sugar for convenience and readability:

  * `true` - Ignored.
 It's just a (nasty) trick to make the remaining test cases line up nicely with the commas (see the examples).
- * `one:Goal` - Succeeds if Goal has exactly one solution and leaves no choice points.
+ * `one:Goal` - Succeeds if Goal has exactly one solution.
+Useful to ensure that the predicate only generates the correct answer.
+ * `onedet:Goal` - Same as `one:`, but also asserts that Goal leaves no choice points.
+Useful when adding cuts to prune away unnecessary backtracking.
  * `fail:Goal` - Succeeds if Goal fails.
 Defined as just `\+ Goal`, but is much nicer to type.

 ### Hints for Constructing Tests

 __Determinism.__ If a predicate is supposed to generate only one solution, make sure to include an example using `one:` described above.
-Using underscores for output is fine, and encouraged, because it does not draw our attention to what the actual result is (other examples should check that), only that we get exactly one solution. `one:` also makes sure that no choice points are created by the goal.
+Using underscores for output is fine, and encouraged, because it does not draw our attention to what the actual result is (other examples should check that), only that we get exactly one solution.
+If you like to add cuts to remove redundant backtracking you should also add an identical `onedet:` goal.
 Example:

     ...
     , one:quick_sort([3,2,1,3,2,1], >=, _)
+    , onedet:quick_sort([3,2,1,3,2,1], >=, _)
     ...

 __Output Arguments.__ When output arguments may be instantiated beforehand (often prefixed with '?' in documentation), make sure to check both situations: instantiated beforehand and only validated by the predicate, and uninstantiated and then supplied by the predicate.
 Be sure to use exact comparisons, such as `==`, when checking the generated result: if you use simple equals, `=`, and the predicate (mistakenly) fails to bind the output, your check will always succeed.
 Example: